Subscribe

 - Unknown, via THE

-SOWER, a weekly publication of
+SOWER, a weekly

-the Arthur
+publication of the Arthur church

-church of Christ, Arthur, IL.
+of Christ, Arthur, IL.
 Ron

-Bartanen, who serves
+Bartanen, who serves as minister

-as minister and editor, may be contacted
+and editor, may be contacted

-through the
+through the congregation's

 website: http://www.arthurchurchofchrist.com